XeminoL/issue-tracker/README.md

 ## Notes

 The purpose of this is to practice writing a backend in layers instead of one big file.
-A few things I focused on:
+A few things to focus on:

 - Tenant isolation is done in the base repository, which filters every query by `tenant_id`.
 So it's enforced in one place, not repeated in every route.
 The